 So I've got our director of policy at the American Center for Law and Justice.

-We're a national international public interest law firm.
+We're an international public interest law firm.

 We're involved in a lot of issues.

-So, Professor Hutchinson, let me start with you on this one.
+So Professor Hutchinson, let me start with you on this one.

 I listened to that dialogue.

-I think Kamala Harris clearly won the day, but what it speaks to a larger issue, I think.
+I think Kamala Harris clearly won the day.

 Well, it does.